You may find more information on the joint PPDP/LOPSTR conference website.

 Full papers cannot exceed 15 pages excluding references.
 Extended abstracts cannot exceed 8 pages excluding references.
 Additional pages may be used for appendices not intended for publication.
 Reviewers are not required to read the appendices, and thus papers should be intelligible without them.
 Papers should be submitted via the Easychair submission website for LOPSTR 2021.

 The formal post-conference proceedings will be published by Springer in the Lecture Notes in Computer Science series as in previous years (the complete list of previous LOPSTR proceedings is available here).
 Full papers can be directly accepted for publication in the formal proceedings, or accepted only for presentation at the symposium and inclusion in informal proceedings.
 After the symposium, all authors of extended abstracts and full papers accepted only for presentation will be invited to revise and/or extend their submissions.
 Then, after another round of reviewing, these revised papers may also be published in the formal proceedings.
 Authors should consult Springer's authors' instructions and use their proceedings templates, either for LaTeX (available also in Overleaf) or for Word, for the preparation of their papers.
 Springer encourages authors to include their ORCIDs in their papers.
 In addition, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign a Consent-to-Publish form.
 The corresponding author signing the copyright form should match the corresponding author marked on the paper.
 Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.

-Thanks to Springer's sponsorship, two awards (including a 500 EUR prize each) will be given at LOPSTR 2021.
-The program committee will select the winning papers based on relevance, originality and technical quality but may also take authorship into account (e.g. a student paper).
+Thanks to Springer's sponsorship, a best paper award, which will include a 1000 EUR prize, will be given at LOPSTR 2021.
+The program committee will select the winning paper based on relevance, originality and technical quality but may also take authorship into account (e.g. a student paper).